CogStack/MedCATtrainer/docs/installation.md

 The environment variables required are listed in [Environment Variables.](#(optional)-environment-variables)

+Environment Variables are located in envs/env or envs/env-prod, when those are set webapp/frontend/.env must change "VITE_APP_EMAIL" to 1.

 ### (Optional) Environment Variables
 Environment variables are used to configure the app: